modem is hot

 Since electronics produce heat when in use, you shouldn’t put them directly next to one another.

-If you must keep several devices close together, consider building a few shelves to separate them, allowing sufficient space for circulation of air.
+If you must keep several devices close together, consider building a few shelves to separate them, allowing sufficient space for air circulation.

 5. Usage